na-na-hi/renget/archive/how2playba.md

 Your units also have different environmental moods (affinity) depending on the terrain.
 While this isn't a major concern early on, once you have a big enough roster you can try swapping around some units.
 ![Affinity](https://i.imgur.com/8kE8mtH.jpg)

-The sub skill of supports don't stack with each other if they have the same description (e.g. double ATK sub skills don't stack).
+The sub skill of supports (or specialists) don't stack with each other if they have the same description (e.g. double ATK sub skills don't stack).
 If they are the same, the level of the support in the right slot's sub skill will be used.
 Not the highest level one.
 For raids the strongest support combo is (generally) Crit DMG + ATK sub skill.
+Ideally you'd replace one of them with cost recovery.

 [This google doc](https://docs.google.com/spreadsheets/d/1BO-Uh_CsAOIetPjrNyFy9-7r1a4RAtVwK135bBC3hzM/edit#gid=2128322015) provides a more comprehensive and up-to-date guide to team formations.